NatisanStreams/BoltSignatures/README.md

 # BoltSignatures

-A Skript addon that lets players sign items with their name and a custom color, leaving a persistent lore entry on the item.
+A Skript pack that lets players sign items with their name and a custom color, leaving a persistent lore entry on the item.
 Simple, lightweight, no databases.

 ## Features